Synecdoche1/Void-NX/README.md

 - [x] Enable chainloading to use with HBG Shop
 - [x] Include a Vöid Lite, for people who don't want the Payloads or PC Tools.
 - [x] Test HBG Shop.
+- [x] Include a patched and unpatched version.

 FAQ